 Nutrition Services Director

-The end of the school year is drawing to a close, and questions arise regarding the funds remaining in the student’s accounts and the 2021-2022 school year.
+The end of the school year has come to a close.
+Questions may arise regarding the funds remaining in the student’s accounts and the 2021-2022 school year.

 Due to the Pandemic, USDA is continuing to provide schools with a waiver allowing students to receive meals at no cost during the 2021-2022 school year.